gdahia/furstenberg_sarkozy/README.md

 # A Lean4 formalisation of the Furstenberg–Sárközy theorem

-First doing [Fourier-free proof by Green–Tao–Ziegler](https://terrytao.wordpress.com/2013/02/28/a-fourier-free-proof-of-the-furstenberg-sarkozy-theorem/), but after that, who knows.
+First, I will be doing the [Fourier-free proof by Green–Tao–Ziegler](https://terrytao.wordpress.com/2013/02/28/a-fourier-free-proof-of-the-furstenberg-sarkozy-theorem/).
+After that, who knows.